Travis Tomko: Professional wrestling career

-World Wrestling Federation/Entertainment (2002–2006)
+World Wrestling Federation / World Wrestling Entertainment (2002–2006)

+Ohio Valley Wrestling (2002–2003)

 Tomko was signed to a World Wrestling Federation (WWF) developmental contract in April 2002 and assigned to Ohio Valley Wrestling (OVW) to sharpen his skills.
 While in OVW he was a member of the Disciples of Synn stable and along with stablemate Seven captured the OVW Southern Tag Team Championship, on March 5, 2003, though they lost them less than a month later to the Acolytes Protection Agency (APA).

+Raw (2003–2006)

 In July 2003, Tomko began working dark matches for the Raw brand.
 He made his television debut on the April 19, 2004, Raw, in Calgary, Alberta, Canada, interfering in a Christian versus Chris Jericho match on Christian's behalf and helping him pick up the win.
 His gimmick was that of "The Problem Solver", and acting as an "enforcer for hire" for Christian and his kayfabe girlfriend Trish Stratus in their feud with Chris Jericho.
 His singles matches were few and far between; his main goal was ensuring victory for his clients, usually by interfering.
 When Christian suffered a legit back injury, Tomko continued to stand by Stratus and aid her in gaining an advantage in feuds against Jericho, Victoria, and Steven Richards, among others.
 The duo occasionally paired together for mixed tag team matches.
 Upon Christian's return, Tomko immediately paired with him again, filling the same role as before.
 Following the on-screen split between Stratus and Christian (their dispute was seemingly over Tomko's services), Tomko remained Christian's enforcer.
 The duo also wrestled as a tag team on occasion, sometimes aligning themselves with Christian's former tag team partner and real-life friend Edge.

-In June 2005, Edge, Christian and Tomko joined forces with Eric Bischoff in his crusade against Extreme Championship Wrestling (ECW).
+In June 2005, Tomko, Christian, and Edge joined forces with Eric Bischoff in his crusade against Extreme Championship Wrestling (ECW).

-They were separated on June 30 when Christian was drafted to SmackDown!.
+Tomko and Christian were separated in June 2005 when Christian was drafted to SmackDown!.
 Now on his own, Tomko was pushed as a "monster heel", winning singles matches against many jobbers by (kayfabe) knock out after hitting a big boot to the back of the head.
 On Raw, he knocked out both World Tag Team Champions, The Hurricane and Rosey.
 His winning streak ended after he was pinned by John Cena on Raw two weeks in a row.
 Tomko then went on to form a tag team with Snitsky, however, they were not given much of a push.

 On April 3, 2006, Tomko quit WWE on good terms.
 He then began to work in Japan.